dev-ath0m/hyperhdr-c792/README.md

 ## Step 1 — Boot firmware overlay (`/boot/firmware/config.txt`)

-Add the TC358743 overlay with 4-lane CSI-2.
-No other changes needed.
+Enable SPI (for LED strip output) and add the TC358743 overlay with 4-lane CSI-2.

 ```
+# In /boot/firmware/config.txt, uncomment the SPI line:
+dtparam=spi=on

-# In /boot/firmware/config.txt, in the [all] section, add:
+# And in the [all] section, add:
 dtoverlay=tc358743-pi5,4lane
 ```

+`dtparam=spi=on` enables SPI0 (`/dev/spidev0.0`), needed for driving WS2812 / SK6812 LED strips.

 The `4lane` parameter is required for the Pi 5 / C792 combination — without it only
 2 lanes are used and the capture will fail with EPIPE errors.